- Backpacker magazine and The Outdoor Foundation rank Harrisonburg in the top 15 cities in America to raise an outdoor child!

 Welcome to the Shenandoah Valley!

 With eight colleges within 50 miles of each other, student life in our region is booming.
 In Harrisonburg alone there is plenty to do: farmers markets, movie theaters, parks, skiing, arboretums, churches, events and festivals.
-And our campus is less than an hour from two national forests and Shenandoah National Park!

-Shenandoah Valley and Regional Info
+Shenandoah Valley Region

 - City of Staunton